Taking off the edge -- simultaneous filament and end core formation: Discussion and conclusions

 \section{Discussion and conclusions}

 While our simulations show that a continuous accretion does prevent the formation of dominant end cores, several additional questions remain.

 An intriguing puzzle is the tendency of observations to find narrower core separations in large line-mass filaments than what is predicted by theory \citep{andre2010, kainulainen2013, teixeira2016}.
-Our analysis of expected fragmentation lengths presented in \autoref{fig:ncore} shows that for large line-masses the line-mass itself grows faster than the inner region contracts.
+Our analysis of expected fragmentation lengths presented in \autoref{fig:t_ldom} shows that for large times the dominant fragmentation decreases faster than the inner region contracts.
 Therefore, in contrast to observations, the predicted fragmentation length is usually shorter than what we measure in simulations.
 This could be an indication that such a hydrostatic model is not applicable for all filaments.

+However, the shapes of the curves formed by the dominant fragmentation length shown in \autoref{fig:t_ldom} are very likely to change depending on the mass accretion onto the filament and turbulence within.
+We presented a very idealised model with a constant mass accretion rate without initial turbulent motions.
+A more realistic case with varying mass accretion rate and turbulent motions in the accreted material is very likely to shift the peak of the curves.
+Thus, the values of $\fcyl \approx 0.4-0.6$ at which the cores are likely seeded in our simulations should not be applied necessarily to all accreting filaments.
+Nevertheless, if the dominant fragmentation length shows a peak, due to the timescale argument presented in \autoref{sec:cores} it is likely that cores will form with a preferred separation close to the peak value.

 A surprising side effect of the model is the creation of outflows at the filament ends.
-This effect however could be reduced by non homogeneous inflows with low density at the shock front ends.
+This effect however could be reduced by non-homogeneous inflows with low density at the shock front ends.
 Due to their low density and mass loading, these outflow would be very hard to detect and as far as we know there is no observation of such an phenomena to date.
 A possible tracer of the outflow would be the shock heating or chemical shock traces in the ambient medium as the material streams out with large velocities.

 Finally, it will be interesting to explore whether our results remain valid in the case of planar accretion flows instead of radial geometries.
 Depending on the extent, a planar shock will not create a filamentary morphology but lead to a sheet between the shock fronts.
 However, as soon as enough material has been concentrated and gravity takes over, this sheet could collapse and be collected into a filamentary structure.
 We will explore if this mode of filament formation shows the same effect on end core formation as presented here in a future study.